croaky/laptop/blog/articles/wrap-text-in-vim.md

-# Wrap Text at 80 Characters
+# Wrap Text in Vim

 You have an existing block of text or code in Vim.
 You want to re-format it to wrap to 80 characters.